What is forest preschool?

 There is some dispute over the first 'nature preschool' in the U.S., but many attribute New Canaan Nature Center Preschool in CT with this honor, operating since 1967.
 Several nature preschools and forest kindergarten programs emerged throughout the second half of the 20th century, including: Schlitz Audubon Nature Center nature preschool, WI (2003); Audubon Naturalist Society's nature preschool, D.C.
 (2006), Dodge Nature Center's nature preschool, MN; Chippewa Nature Center's nature preschool, MI (2007); and Irvine Nature Center's nature preschool, MD (2008).
 Cedarsong Forest School, founded by the late Erin Kenny in WA (2007) is considered the first German-inspired forest kindergarten in the U.S. with entirely immersive outdoor learning.

 American forest schools and forest preschools apply many principles from European forest schools and forest kindergartens and mold them to meet uniquely American settings.
-Concepts of learning in, about, with, and for nature are transposed into distinct place-based settings (EX. forest, meadow, desert, beach, mountains, marsh, etc.).
+Concepts of learning in, about, with, and for nature are transposed into distinct place-based settings (EX. forest, meadow, desert, beach, mountains, marsh, etc.), and strive to make connection with local community, history, and culture.
 Acknowledging and learning about the indigenous people of the region is another way forest schools develop an authentic sense of place.
 Children explore local habitats as they develop a relationship with flora, fauna, rocks, fungi, waterways, and other elements of the environment.

 Forest preschools are immersive, meaning they are held entirely outdoors immersed in nature.
 They do not use indoor classrooms, except for shelter in extreme weather.
 They have thorough safety routines (including risk benefit assessments) and use outdoor shelters or canopies as needed.
 But one thing is certain: they offer seasonal, all-weather nature play which is how learning emerges.